openhie/instant/docs/docs/packages/core.md

 ## Testing the Core package

-As part of the Core package setup we also do some initial imports of config for connecting the services together.
+As part of the Core package setup, we also do some initial imports of config for connecting the services.

 - OpenHIM: Import a public channel configuration that routes requests to the HAPI FHIR services
 - HAPI FHIR: _Not config import yet_